junxit/us-congress-bills-116/bill.md

     - **(A)** reports submitted within the required time;
     - **(B)** reports submitted after the date on which such reports were required to be submitted; and
     - **(C)** reports not submitted.
-- **(c)** *Deadline* The Secretary shall ensure that information required to be published on the website under this Act with respect to a legislatively requested report submitted after the period under subsection (a)(1) is published not later than three calendar days after the report is submitted.
+- **(c)** *Deadline* The Secretary shall ensure that information required to be published on the website under this Act with respect to a legislatively requested report submitted after the period under subsection (a)(1) is published not earlier than 30 days after the report is submitted and not later than 45 days after the report is submitted.
-- **(d)** *Notice on website of withheld reports* If a report is withheld from submission to or publication on the website at the request of a recipient committee or subcommittee, the Secretary shall post on the website a statement that the report is withheld at the request of such committee or subcommittee.
+- **(d)** *Notice on website of withheld reports* If, at the time a requirement or request for a legislatively requested report is made pursuant to an Act of Congress or a conference report, Congress includes in such Act or conference report, as the case may be, specific language exempting the report from publication on a website under this section, the Secretary shall publish on such website the title of the report and notice that Congress exempted the report from publication.
 - **(e)** *Free access* The Secretary may not charge a fee, require registration, or impose any other limitation in exchange for access to the website.

 ## § 3.
 Relationship to the Freedom of Information Act